Creating a PHPUnit Test Case

 This procedure describes how to create a PHP Unit test case.

-will automatically create test case files which can be run in order to
+automatically create test case files which can be run in order to check

 You must first create a file containing a class with functions which

 will be tested when the PHPUnit Test case is run.